PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Key Takeaways

-- PIH = inflammation-caused (acne, injuries); Melasma = hormone + sun; Sun spots = UV damage only
+- PIH = inflammation-caused; Melasma = hormones + sun; Sun spots = UV damage

-- SPF is critical for all types—UV makes every form of hyperpigmentation worse
+- SPF is critical for every type — UV makes all hyperpigmentation worse

-- If unsure which type you have, consult a dermatologist for proper diagnosis
+- If unsure which type you have, a dermatologist can diagnose definitively

 Safety Verdict

-OTC brightening ingredients (turmeric, vitamin C, niacinamide, kojic acid) are generally safe for all hyperpigmentation types.
+OTC brightening ingredients (turmeric, vitamin C, niacinamide, kojic acid) are generally safe for all types.

-Those with darker skin tones should use gentler approaches and avoid aggressive treatments that can cause more pigmentation.
-Melasma may benefit from dermatologist involvement for prescription options.
+Those with darker skin tones should use gentler approaches — aggressive treatments can cause more pigmentation.
+Melasma often benefits from dermatologist care.

 At-a-Glance Comparison